abrennec/sose20_cc2/readme.md

   * Programming exercises
   * Wiki updates and critiques
 * 70% - Final exercise
-  * The final exercise will be a programming exercise that targets the development of an openFrameworks application.
+  * The final exercise will be a programming exercise of an openFrameworks application.
 The type of application can be chosen individually.
-The application must reflect learned concepts  and promote
+However, the application must include/address:
     * Object-oriented design
     * At least two different topics from the course
+    * An artistic idea that can be freely chosen

 Team work (2 persons per team) and pair programming is encouraged.